tangentsoft/pidp8i/HACKERS.md

 Closed status.
 Closing a ticket hides it from the Wishes and Bugs ticket reports.

-Larger teams oftem require all ticket changes to go through Review status before getting to Closed, but the PiDP-8/I project is too small to require such ceremony: if we’ve given you a developer account on the repository, you’re expected to resolve and close tickets most of the time.
+Larger teams often require all ticket changes to go through Review status before getting to Closed, but the PiDP-8/I project is too small to require such ceremony: if we’ve given you a developer account on the repository, you’re expected to resolve and close tickets in the same step, most of the time.
 If you cannot confidently close a ticket when resolving it, you should probably not be assigning a resolution yet anyway.
 Do whatever you have to with tests and such to *become* certain before you resolve a ticket.

-There is a process interlock between the Resolution and Status states.
+There is a process interlock between the Resolution and Status settings for a ticket: while Status is not Closed, Resolution should be Open.
-While Status is not Closed, Resolution should be Open.
-When you edit a ticket to change its Resolution to anything other than Open, you should also change its Status to either Review or to Closed.
-Because the PiDP-8/I project is small, developers have a lot of power, so they should normally change the Status to Closed when assigning a resolution to a ticket.
-A resolution is an end state: no more ceremony than updating the ticket is required.
+When Resolution changes from Open, Status should change to either Review or, preferentially, Closed.
+A resolution is an end state, not an expression of changeable intent: no more ceremony than setting a ticket’s Resolution from Open and changing its Status to Closed is required.

-If you do not intend to close a ticket but wish to advocate for a particular resolution, just make a comment and let someone else close the ticket, or not.
-Don’t change the Resolution value until the issue has been, well, *resolved*.
+If you do not intend to close a ticket but wish to advocate for a particular resolution, just add a comment to the ticket and let someone else choose whether to close the ticket or not.
+Don’t change the Resolution value until the issue has been *resolved* for good.

 For example, the resolution "Works as Designed" does not merely mean, “Yes, we know it works that way,” it also implies “...and we have no